[section separator="true"]

 System design and tests of controls

-On the basis of his/her evaluation of the relevant key high-level controls, the auditor can reach overall conclusions about the system design.
+On the basis of his/her evaluation of the relevant key high-level controls, the auditor can reach overall

 The auditor does not need to test controls which are poorly designed because (s)he will not be able to rely on them.